aryaawcksn/bukatabungan/IMPORT_CONFLICT_DETECTION.md

 - ✅ Field-level conflict detection (nama, email, no_hp)
 - ✅ Edit history tracking and display
 - ✅ Smart categorization of import data
+- ✅ **NEW**: Distinguishes between identical data and actual conflicts
+- ✅ **NEW**: Prevents false positives for identical data
+- ✅ **NEW**: Clear messaging for safe imports

 ### User Experience:
 - Users can see which submissions have been manually edited
 - Clear warnings for high-risk conflicts that need manual review
 - Detailed information about what data conflicts exist
+- **NEW**: Green "Safe Import" indicator when data is identical
+- **NEW**: Separate count for identical vs conflicted data
 - Informed decision making before import execution

+### Bug Fixes Applied:
+- ✅ Fixed false conflict detection for identical data
+- ✅ Added proper string trimming for data comparison
+- ✅ Improved UI refresh after import completion
+- ✅ Better categorization of existing vs conflicted data